emberjs/rfcs/text/0000-remove-application-wrapper.md

 # Motivation

-In Ember applications today, applications are anchored to some existing html element in the page.
+In Ember applications today, applications are anchored to some existing HTML element in the page.
 Usually, this element is the `<body>` of the document, but it can be configured to be a different one when the application is defined, passing a CSS selector to the `rootElement` property: